 Don’t design your site to look like Amazon’s

 Amazon is very protective of its brand.
-If you use the same design, layout, and color they will view that as a violation.
+If you use the same design, layout, and color as the Amazon website they will view that as a violation.
 In the Associates Operating Agreements document you will find the associates program trademark guidelines.
 Be sure to follow these.

 Only one Associate account.

 Amazon affiliate rules prohibit multiple accounts.
 You are only allowed one account but you can have many tracking IDs (up to 100) to manage your sites and campaigns.
 The benefit to this is you can have accurate tracking of sales by website.

 No promoting of offensive products or to children.

 This includes violent, illegal activities, sexually explicit materials, obscene, fake, discriminatory, etc. material.
 Amazon is not the place for “edgy” or counter-culture products.

 If you want to post in a FaceBook group or on a Facebook page you use the tools in your Associate account.
 When you are logged in as an Associate at Amazon you will have access to the Amazon Affiliates Stripe tool.
 Use the Share pulldown menu to add products to your Facebook and Twitter account for any social media promotion.